-Google the words, “customer service” and you will find over 630 million results - from self-help articles to customer service consulting services.
+Google the words, “customer service” and you will find over 630 million results - from self-help articles to real-time customer support consulting services.
 Clearly, customer service is a popular topic and one that’s used to showcase what a lot of companies claim to do well.
 To be honest, this was an area that is so ingrained in our company that we forgot to list it as a primary core value in our original list.
 We didn’t make that same mistake when we reviewed our values this past quarter.
 In fact, customer service is arguably the most important value of all.
 Without customers, we don’t have a business.

 Ultimately, here’s what customer service means to us…